MasalaMunch/fuzzier-matcher/README.md

 `fuzzierMatcher.clear()`

-* This method clears the entire cache, including small parts of it that are unreachable via `delete` and `setQuery("")`.
+* This method clears the entire cache.